-Discover South Ballina & Villages
+Discover South Ballina

-DISCOVER SOUTH BALLINA
+serenity in SOUTH BALLINA

 South Ballina has a rich Aboriginal and European history and is where Ballina began.

-Take the picturesque journey on-board the Burns Point vehicle Ferry between Ballina and South Ballina via Burns Point Ferry Road (fees apply) to explore the serenity that South Ballina and the Richmond River Nature Reserve offers.
+Take the picturesque journey on-board the Burns Point Vehicle Ferry between Ballina and South Ballina via Burns Point Ferry Road (fees apply) to explore the serenity that South Ballina and the Richmond River Nature Reserve offers.

 Stroll the South Ballina break wall and admire the view back over Ballina Island to the north.

 Near the mouth of the Richmond River, Mobbs Bay is a deep indentation in the south bank, protected by the South Ballina break wall.
-This is a great spot for bird watching with the reserve containing mangrove, saltmarsh, coastal heath and paperbark swamp with littoral rainforest elements home to many species of birds including the pied oyster catcher.
+This is a great spot for swimming and bird watching with the reserve containing mangrove, saltmarsh, coastal heath and paperbark swamp with littoral rainforest elements home to many species of birds including the pied oyster catcher.

 Fishing at South Ballina is another popular past time with two boat ramps at Mobbs Bay providing access to the Richmond River.
 Please note commercial fishing within the reserve is banned.